Whether you love a solid schedule or prefer to just go where the wind takes you, checking out a sample routine for your baby can be useful.

 You can figure out your baby’s wake window time by keeping a close eye on them for tired signals.
 Measure the length of time it takes for your baby to start showing signs of sleepiness since they last woke up.

 The aim is to get your baby down for a nap just as they are about to start getting tired, so that they are less likely to fight sleep but also won’t be overtired and cranky.

 How much milk for an 11 month old?

-At 11 months your baby may be having around three to four milk feeds per day – taking a total of 22 to 32 ounces (650ml to 940ml) of breast milk or formula milk in a 24 hour period.
+At 11 months your baby may be having around three to four milk feeds per day – with each one being between six and eight ounces of breast milk or formula milk.